 ‘If you put EWI on the outside of a house then you will be getting a thermal upgrade, but remember that these buildings were not originally designed to have it,’ says Will Kirkman, Managing Director at Ecomerchant.
 The secret to making sure your existing property will cope with retrofitted EWI comes down to thorough research alongside an experienced and proven installer.

 Here are five external wall insulation problems to avoid so you can ensure success.

 1. Moisture build-up inside the house

 Traditionally built properties were designed to breathe in a way that allowed water vapour to escape through the walls.
 Wrapping this kind of house with insulation will cut down draughts, which should be a positive thing.
-But if it’s done poorly, this could also reduce ventilation and air movement, and may even form a barrier that locks moisture in the living spaces.
+But one of the external wall insulation problems is that if it’s done poorly, this could also reduce ventilation and air movement, and may even form a barrier that locks moisture in the living spaces.
 The long-term result: damp and mould.

 ‘Before you make any changes to a property, you need to understand the balance of how you use and heat it, and how that will change once you’ve adding insulation.
 Things can get worse if a house is shifted out of balance,’ says Will Kirkman at Ecomerchant.